hstreamdb/docs/docs/en/start/cli.md

 CREATE VIEW v_demo AS SELECT SUM(a) FROM demo GROUP BY a EMIT CHANGES;
 ```

-the above command will create a view which keep track of the sum of `a`
+the above command will create a view that keeps track of the sum of `a` (which
-(which have the same values,because of group by) and have
+have the same values, because of groupby) and have the same value from the point
-the same value from the point this query is executed.
+this query is executed.

 The operations on view are very similar to those on streams.

 Except we can not use `SELECT ...
-EMIT CHANGES` performed on streams,
+EMIT CHANGES` performed on streams because a
-because a view is static and there are no changes to emit.
-Instead, for example
+view is static and there are no changes to emit.
+Instead, for example, we select
-we select from view with:
+from view with:

 ```sql
 SELECT * FROM v_demo WHERE a = 1;